Terry McGuire: Leadership and public policy

-He served as Chairman of the National Venture Capital Association (NVCA), during which time he testified before Congress regarding the Dodd-Frank Wall Street Reform and Consumer Protection Act.^{.} He also co-founded the Global Venture Capital Congress, a body that fosters cooperation among venture capital associations worldwide, and served as its chair from 2009-2024.
+He served as Chairman of the National Venture Capital Association (NVCA), during which time he testified before Congress regarding the Dodd-Frank Wall Street Reform and Consumer Protection Act.^{.} He also co-founded the Global Venture Capital Congress, a body that fosters cooperation among venture capital associations worldwide, and served as its chair from 2009 to 2024.

 Board memberships and advisory roles

 His current and past board positions include roles at Alector, Adimab, Invivyd, Tectonic Therapeutics, and Seer, among others.
-He also serves on advisory boards for academic institutions, including the Arthur Rock Center for Entrepreneurship at Harvard Business School, MIT’s David H. Koch Institute for Integrative Cancer Research, Whitehead Institute, Thayer School of Engineering (serving as chair from 2008 - 2021), and the Brigham Research Institute at Brigham and Women’s Hospital.
+He also serves on advisory boards for academic institutions, including the Arthur Rock Center for Entrepreneurship at Harvard Business School, MIT's David H. Koch Institute for Integrative Cancer Research, Whitehead Institute, Thayer School of Engineering (serving as chair from 2008 - 2021), and the Brigham Research Institute at Brigham and Women's Hospital.

-Personal ife
+Personal life

 He is married to Carolyn Carr McGuire, and they have three children.